xuhongzuo/outlier-interpretation/README.md

 ### References
-- datasets are from ODDS, a outlier detection datasets library (http://odds.cs.stonybrook.edu/), and kaggle platform (https://www.kaggle.com/)
+- datasets are from ODDS, an outlier detection datasets library (http://odds.cs.stonybrook.edu/), and kaggle platform (https://www.kaggle.com/)
-- the source code of competitor COIN is publicly available in github.
+- the source code of competitor COIN is publicly available in GitHub.

 ### Citation

-If you find this useful in your research, please consider citing:
+😄 If you find this useful in your research, please consider citing:
 ```
 @inproceedings{xu2021aton,
 	title={Beyond Outlier Detection: Interpreting Outliers by  Attention-Guided Triplet Deviation Network},